beskacz/react-es6-playground/readme.md

 > This is only a playground, **not for a production use!**
 >
 > - JS output file is **not minified**
-> - backend only provides api for tutorial and simplicity
+> - backend provides only small api for simplicity
 > - database is mocked with simple JSON file

 Installation